-Miami University is pleased to offer merit scholarships to academically accomplished first-year, full-time undergraduate students who enroll on the Oxford campus for Fall 2015.
-The application for admission is used to determine merit scholarship eligibility—no additional form is required.
-Miami University merit scholarships are highly competitive and, thus, not guaranteed.
-The academic qualifications determining scholarship awards are dependent on the strength of the applicant pool.
-Priority consideration for the full amount in the ranges below will be given to students applying for admission by December 1, 2014.
+Miami University is pleased to offer merit scholarships to academically accomplished first-year, full-time undergraduate students who enroll on the Oxford campus for Fall 2017.
+The application for admission is used to determine merit scholarship eligibility — no additional form is required.
+Priority consideration will be given to students completing all application requirements by December 1, 2016.

 (half to full tuition per year)